lauri-hein/slate/source/includes/_banks.md

 If the user has not reclaimed their account then the original `registrationCode` you generated should still be able to generate new tokens for the user.
 Because of this you should store this code alongside the created user ID in your database at the point of user generation.

-If the previosuly stored token fails with an error code 400 and error:
+If the previously stored token fails with an error code 400 and error:

 ```json
 {